thaochu05/thaochu05/README.md

 ### About Me
 * 🎯 I’m working on expanding my opportunities in the Data Analyst / Business Analyst field.
 * 🎓 I hold a Bachelor of Data Science
+* 🎨 Portfolio: thaochu.framer.website
-* 📫 How to reach me: thanhthao.chu05@gmail.com | https://www.linkedin.com/in/thaochu05/
+* 📫 How to reach me: 📧 thanhthao.chu05@gmail.com | linkedin.com/in/thaochu05/